 Debuting at The Doctor Is In pay-per-view in 1997, he and partner Tommy Dreamer lost the bout to Taz and ‘Prime Time’ Brian Lee.

 After impressive wins over the 2 Cold Scorpio, Balls Mahoney, and Axl Rotten, Williams got a shot at Raven’s world title at Crossing The Line Again.
-Showing how protected ‘Dr. Death’ was, this was his first pinfall loss in the US in over a decade.
+Showing how protected ‘Dr. Death’ was, this was his first pinfall loss in the US in nearly a decade.

 Williams’s time in ECW may not be as successful as his run in AJPW or as memorable as his run in WCW, but it was certainly more dignified than getting legit knocked-out by a cowboy in the second round of the WWF’s Brawl For All.
 Steve’s short time in the company gave legitimacy and credibility to the promotion as it was quickly growing with popularity.